dannycoates/zkjs/readme.md

 var ZK = require('zkjs')

 var zk = new ZK({
 	hosts: ['localhost:2181'],        // array of zookeeper instances
 	root: '/',                        // the root path for the session
+	readOnly: false,                  // allow read-only connections
 	timeout: 120000,                  // requested timeout for the session
-	readOnly: false,             // allow read-only connections
+	requestTimeout: 30000,            // milliseconds before timing out a zk request
 	maxReconnectAttempts: 15,         // number of attempts to re-establish a connection
 	retryPolicy: ZK.retry.no()        // default retry policy
+	retryOn: ZK.errors.RETRY_DEFAULTS,// array of error codes to automatically retry
 	autoResetWatches: true,           // maintain watches if the zookeeper instance changes
 	credentials: []                   // array of credentials to auth the session with })
 ```